topmello/topmello.github.io/handover/support.md

 6. Under the Firewall settings, make sure to allow HTTP and HTTPS traffic if your application needs to be accessed over the internet.
 7. Once filled out, click "Create" to instantiate your VM.
 8. SSH into the instance and install Docker and Docker Compose.
 The instructions can be found here: https://docs.docker.com/engine/install/ubuntu/
-9. Set up NGINX for reverse proxy in the instance.

-    9.1 Install NGINX: `sudo apt install nginx`
+9. Install VIM using `sudo apt install vim`.
+(Optional)

-    9.2 Create a new file in /etc/nginx/sites-available/ and name it settle-aid

-    9.3 Copy the following configuration into the file:

-    ```to be filled in later```

-    9.4 Create a symbolic link to the file in /etc/nginx/sites-enabled/:

-    ```sudo ln -s /etc/nginx/sites-available/settle-aid /etc/nginx/sites-enabled/```

-    9.5 Test the configuration and restart NGINX:

-    ```sudo nginx -t```

-    ```sudo systemctl restart nginx```

 ### Deploying on GCP

 1. SSH into GCP Instance: `gcloud compute ssh <instance-name> --zone <zone>`
 2. Change directory: `cd ..` (Optional)
-3. Make sure docker-compose.yaml is exist in the directory.
-The configuration for production is as following
+3. Make sure `docker-compose.yaml` and `<domain-name>` is exist in the directory.
+And, the domain DNS has been point to the backend virtual machine external IP address.
+For the first time configuration files for production are needed to be created as below.
+Noted that the keys and domain name needed to be changed according to the new production environment.

+   - docker-compose.yaml
    ```yaml
    version: '3'
    services: